PredictiveEcology/SpaDES-modules/README.md

 The easiest way is to find the original GitHub location of the module you want to download and run this:

 ```
+# Get a function called getModule to get a SpaDES module by GitHub name
 source("https://raw.githubusercontent.com/PredictiveEcology/SpaDES-modules/master/R/getModule.R")

 # Get e.g., the Biomass_core module